Barbara Campbell, 2017

 “There’s a lot of great coaches out there, and I feel very, very honored.”

-Campbell, who was inducted into the TSSAA Hall of Fame in 2018, is in line to become the 14th inductee and seventh coach from the state of Tennessee in the 40 years since the Hall’s 1982 founding.
+Campbell, who was inducted into the TSSAA Hall of Fame in 2018, became the 14th inductee and seventh coach from the state of Tennessee in the 40 years since the Hall’s 1982 founding.
 Previous Tennessee inductees include Rick Insell, Catherine Neely, Lamar Rogers, the late Jim Smiddy, the late Buck Van Huss, and the late Boyce Smith, all coaches.
 The late Bill Pack was inducted into the Hall of Fame as an official, as well as the late Billy Schrivner of Jackson and the late Ralph Stout from Mountain City.
 Ronnie Carter, former Executive Director of TSSAA, was inducted as an administrator.
 Anfernee “Penny” Hardaway, Nikki McCray-Penson, and Steve Spurrier have all been inducted as athletes from Tennessee.

 Campbell boasts an unparalleled trove of accomplishments, including: